AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 NUSMates allows NUS undergraduate students to record the contact details of their fellow NUS undergraduate students.
 With NUSMates, you can record NUS-specific contact information such as [year](#year), [major](#major), [housing](#housing), and [modules](#module).
 NUSMates also makes it seamless to record [module](#module) information using an [NUSMods link](#nusmods-link), helping you easily find friends who are taking the same [modules](#module) - so you can form project groups, share notes, or know who to reach out to for help.

+#### You will love NUSMates if you are:
+* An NUS undergraduate student who frequently uses NUSMods
+* Socially active in NUS with a need to manage the contacts of your fellow NUS undergraduate students
+* Frequently use NUSMods to plan, record, and share your course schedules
+* Tech-savvy and familiar with installing jar files
+* Can type fast and prefer using CLI apps over mouse interactions

 > 💡 You can quickly look up all commands in the [Command Summary](#command-summary), or check the [Glossary](#glossary) if you’re unsure about any technical terms used.

 --------------------------------------------------------------------------------------------------------------------